jaketanda/Random-Image-Folder-to-Discord-Bot/README.md

 - `![foldername]` - attaches a random image from the folder in the directory of index.js.
 - `![foldername] [int]` - attaches a specific image from the folder specified by config.json
 - `!random` - attaches a random image from every possible folder specified by config.json

+## Known issue
+- The commands ARE case sensitive, so make sure you type the command exactly how the folder is written.